mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

         -   [Observations on abstract / concrete dimensions in my data related to gameplay design patterns.](#observations-on-abstract-concrete-dimensions-in-my-data-related-to-gameplay-design-patterns.)
+            -   [Purpose of the frameworks being addressed is also relevant.](#purpose-of-the-frameworks-being-addressed-is-also-relevant.)
             -   [Addressing utility for
                 participants](#addressing-utility-for-participants)
             -   [Addressing utility for designers /